NREL/SAM/samples/CEC Module and Inverter Libraries/CEC Inverters/readme.md

 2. Run the `generate_inverter_library_file.lk` script on `inverter_data.csv` to convert the file to a SAM CEC inverter library file.
 This should go quickly, if the script gets stuck, stop the script, open the `inverter_data.csv` file to see if there are any hidden characters in the file (use the "show all characters" option in Notepad++ to see them.)

-3. Review the CEC Inverter Update Log files to identify any potential problems with inverters added from the new database.
+3. Review the CEC Inverter Conversion Log files to identify any potential problems with inverters added from the new database.

 ## 4. Run library test script